sj-piano/ethereum-smart-contract-toolset/README.md

 Note: You should see this error `Could not connect to local network`, because we haven't started a Hardhat local network yet.

 If `task check-network-connections` produces errors for connecting to testnet or mainnet, you can run the underlying script with the `--debug` flag:
-`npm run --silent ts-node scripts/check-network-connections.ts -- --debug`
+`npm exec -- ts-node scripts/check-network-connections.ts --debug`

 Compile the contracts and run the tests.